 Yin Yang is definitely core concept in Chinese proto religion as well as in todays Daoism and folk religion of Chinese people.
 It is often considered as oldest concept of world of Chinese people which dates from prehistoric period.
 Real origin of this concept is unknown.
 Simply yin yang can be described as polarity that holds universe in balance and is composed of one static or passive side and one dynamic and active.

 According to oldest concepts of Yin Yang Heaven is seen as dynamic and flexible and Earth as static and rigid and they create perfect balance in nature.
 They are considered as supreme contradictory and harmonized poles.
 Lets just imagine all interactions between Heaven and Earth- rain, snow, sunny weather, day, night, light or dark.
 It shows us really which pole is active and which passive in this interaction.
 Nature is seen as manifestation of interaction between Heaven and Earth.
 It is believed that humans also exist in this energetic field which are created by these two forces Heaven and Earth.
+There are 3 types of life energy qi: 1) Heavenly- present in all cosmic bodies and Heaven, 2) Earthly- in Earth all of its elements, plants and beings, 3) in Humans.
 Therefore humans should pray and worship these forces in order to regulate these two energies on their own behalf.
 Humans should look to find balance within own minds and bodies by navigating qi energy.
 Between these two supreme poles there is water which mediates and can be both active and passive as we know that water can be in form of river, lake or ice.
 Mountains are often seen as connections between Heaven and Earth and therefore people in China go there to pray for both energies and for better balance between Heaven and Earth believing it will affect their inner balance of qi energy.
 That’s reason why mountains are sacred for Chinese people.
 Another manifestation of Yin Yang is seen in mountains and rivers.
 Here mountains represent rigidity, static and passivity while rivers present flexibility, dynamic and activity.
 Therefore mountains and water are seen as perfect example of Yin Yang together with Heaven and Earth.
 It is believed that Yin and Yang are everywhere and in everyone.
 Yin and Yang is seen as manifestation of Dao or path, what was proposed by Lao Tzu much later.

 There is Primordial Bagua known as Earlier Heaven.
 These are its components: